thisisZAQ/nowcasting-mexico/README.md

 Can alternative high-frequency data (Google Trends, mobility indicators, payment proxies) significantly improve real-time nowcasting accuracy of Mexican economic activity compared with models based solely on traditional official statistics?

+## Methodology

+Three nowcasting model specifications are estimated, ordered by complexity and by the richness of the data they exploit.
+In each case the target is the monthly growth rate of the IGAE.
+The models are designed so that each successive specification adds a clearly defined dimension of complexity relative to its predecessor, enabling clean attribution of any performance improvement.

 ## Key Finding

 LASSO with alternative data reduces RMSE by **72%** vs the AR(4) benchmark over 2018–2024, with the largest gains during the COVID-19 shock (2020–2021) where RMSE is reduced by **79%**.